flash4yard/blinkit-logitechRGB-integration/README.md

 # blinkit-logitechRGB-integration
-Integration of Logitech RGB keyboards into the BlinkIT Software by @techtec
+Integration of Logitech RGB keyboards into the BlinkIT Software by @techtek